Introduction to Pie Charts in R

 - pie(x=vol, labels = chem, radius = 1,main = “Pie chart for chemical production”, clockwise = T)

-This picture is better to understand as it contains the name of the chemicals as well as a title.
-Please note the color scheme in both of these charts is coming by default which we can change as per our need or wish.
+This picture is better to understand as it contains the name of the chemicals and a title.
+Please note that the color scheme in both charts is coming by default, which we can change as per our need or wish.
 We will do that in the section below.

 How to change pie charts and fill color?

-In this section, let’s learn how can be a change pie chart.
+In this section, let’s learn how to change pie charts.

-First, let’s show the number of chemicals in the chart instead of the name of chemicals.
+First, let’s show the number of chemicals in the chart instead of the name of the chemicals.

 - pie(x=vol, labels = vol, radius = 1,main = “Pie chart for chemical production”, clockwise = T)